Privacy Policy

 5. Sharing and Sub-Processors

-- Hosting and infrastructure — Fly.io.
-Application servers, our Postgres database, and operational logs run on Fly.io infrastructure (primary region: U.S. East, Ashburn).
+- Hosting and infrastructure — Fly.io, Inc. Application servers, our Postgres database, and operational logs run on Fly.io infrastructure.
+Primary region: U.S. East, Ashburn, Virginia.
+Transfers from the EEA/UK rely on Fly.io’s SCCs.

-- Transactional email — Resend.
-Magic-link sign-in emails and recipient invitations are delivered via Resend.
+- Transactional email — Resend, Inc. Magic-link sign-in emails and recipient invitations are delivered via Resend.
 Resend processes the recipient address, subject, and body necessary to deliver the message.
+Primary region: United States.
+Transfers from the EEA/UK rely on Resend’s SCCs.

-- Payments — Stripe.
+- Payments — Stripe, Inc. (and its EU/UK affiliates).
 Stripe processes card information directly; we receive only customer and subscription metadata.
 Stripe is the controller of payment-card data it collects.
+Stripe routes EEA/UK payments through its Irish and UK affiliates and relies on SCCs for onward transfers to the United States.

-- Connected data sources — Airtable.
-By design, row data the Operator chose to expose flows between RowRouter and Airtable.
-Airtable is governed by its own privacy policy and is not a sub-processor of RowRouter; the Operator’s relationship with Airtable is independent of ours.
+- Connected data sources.
+By design, row data the Operator chose to expose flows between RowRouter and whichever data source the Operator connected.
+Each provider is governed by its own privacy policy and is the controller of the data the Operator stores in it; none are sub-processors of RowRouter — the Operator’s relationship with each provider is independent of ours.

 - Professional advisors and successors.
 We may disclose information to legal, accounting, or other professional advisors under duties of confidentiality, and to a successor entity in connection with a merger, acquisition, or sale of assets, on notice as required.